tombenke/axon-go/README.md

 ## Architectural considerations

+The [Event Driven System Design](http://www.allitebooks.org/event-processing-in-action/) and Event Driven Architectures fit very well to IoT and automation problems.
+Such events of the distributed system can be efficiently forwarded via messages, using messaging middlewares, such as [MQTT](http://mqtt.org/), [RabbitMQ](https://www.rabbitmq.com/), [NATS](https://nats.io/), etc. Then the system components, that produce, consume, process the messages can be integrated via the messaging middlewares applying the [Enterprise Integration Messaging Patterns](https://www.enterpriseintegrationpatterns.com/patterns/messaging/index.html).

 Axon follows the philosophy of distributed system architectures to integrate hardware and software components, that are running on a wide range of hardware and OS platforms, and are written in several languages.
 It is also an important part of the philosophy to use as many existing components that are available, as possible, and implement only the missing ones.

-Important NOTE: Axon is not a framework, neither a single monolithic application.
-It is rather a concept of how to do message-based system integration.
+_Important NOTE:_ __Axon is not a framework, neither a single monolithic application.
+It is rather a concept of how to do message-based system integration.__

-The [Event Driven System Design](http://www.allitebooks.org/event-processing-in-action/) and Event Driven Architectures fit very well to IoT and automation problems.
-Such events of the distributed system can be efficiently forwarded via messages, using messaging middlewares , such as [MQTT](http://mqtt.org/), [RabbitMQ](https://www.rabbitmq.com/), [NATS](https://nats.io/), etc. Then the system components, that produce, consume, process the messages can be integrated via the messaging middlewares applying the [Enterprise Integration Messaging Patterns](https://www.enterpriseintegrationpatterns.com/patterns/messaging/index.html).

 ## The axon-go project

-This project holds event-driven agents implemented in go, that are communicating via NATS channels with each other.
+This project holds event-driven agents implemented in [Go](https://golang.org/), that are communicating via [NATS ](https://nats.io/) channels with each other.

 Axon is a set of independent components, that can be written in any programming languages, which has a library to access [NATS](https://nats.io/).
 The components are event driven agents that either consume and/or produce messages through NATS.
 These agents use NATS subjects for communicating with each others.

 _Why [NATS](https://nats.io/)?
 Why not [MQTT](http://mqtt.org/)?_

 In fact [MQTT](http://mqtt.org/) is also can be used, however it is even possible to easily bridge the messages between the two kind of middleware, using gateway components.
 On the other hand axon-go uses [NATS](https://nats.io/) subjects, and streaming, because this technology is extremely well scaleable.
 It easily fits into the memory of a [NanoPi](http://wiki.friendlyarm.com/wiki/index.php/NanoPi_NEO) Raspberry Pi clone, and runs smoothly, on the other hand it is able to scale up to a multi-cloud cluster.
-There are clients implementedin many programming languages, and these also can run a many platforms, e.g. on an Arduino, or an ESP8266, or ESP32 to mention some extremes.
-So the patterns and agents implemented here might be use in a very wide range of environments, with totally different purposes.
+There are clients implementedin many programming languages, and these also can run a many platforms, e.g. on an [Arduino](https://www.arduino.cc/en/main/software), or an [ESP8266](https://en.wikipedia.org/wiki/ESP8266), or [ESP32](https://en.wikipedia.org/wiki/ESP32) just to mention some extremes.

+Another important aspect is the integration patterns could be used.
+[NATS](https://nats.io/) provides all the patterns needes, e.g. RPC-like request-respose, async topic-like subject, in-memor or persistent streams, worker-groups, etc. So the designer of the flow can apply all these patterns without any limitation, and the agents implemented here might be use in a very wide range of environments, with totally different purposes.

 ### Messages